I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 What I Tested During 30 Days

 For this review, I tested GetResponse for 30 days across practical business use cases instead of just exploring the dashboard.
+My goal was simple:

 Can this platform actually help convert traffic into leads and sales?